-5.1.3 Processing times for access requests to the services provided by Infabel
+5.1.3 Processing times for access requests to the services provided by Infrabel

-Concerning the allocation of railway infrastructure capacity (YourMoves) the New Path Requests are processed in accordance with Article 33 paragraph 1 of the Railway Codex and following the timetable set by RailNetEurope (see point 4.5.1 of this document).
-For Late Path requests and Ad Hoc Requests, the processing times correspond to the times defined in Article 36 of the Railway Codex (see respectively point 4.5.2 and point 4.5.3 of this document).
+Concerning the allocation of railway infrastructure capacity (YourMoves) the New Path Requests are processed in accordance with Article 33 paragraph 1 of the Railway Codex and following the timetable set by RailNetEurope (see point 4.5.1).
+For Late Path Requests and Ad Hoc Requests, the processing times correspond to the times defined in Article 36 of the Railway Codex (see respectively point 4.5.2 and point 4.5.3 of this document).

 The processing times for access requests for service facilities (// YourFacilities) are set in accordance with Article 9 of the Commission Implementing Regulation (EU) 2017/2177 of 22 November 2017 on access to service facilities and rail-related services and Decision D-2021-04-S of the Regulatory Body for Railway Transport and for Brussels Airport Operations.
-They are described in point 7.3.4.6 of this document.
+They are described in point 7.3.4.6.